Reyal335/book-manager/README.md

 Look for and open that file

-Enable SQLITE extensions by uncommenting pdo_sqlite and sqlite3
+Enable SQLITE extensions by uncommenting fileinfo, pdo_sqlite and sqlite3

+(essential for composer install)

 5. Git